-Meniscus tears are very common.
-Since most people over 55 will have one and nearly everyone over 70 will have one it is normal to wonder if a meniscus tear can heal without surgery.
+\Meniscus tears are a very common injury.
+Since many people over 50 will have one and many more over 70 will have one it is normal to wonder if a meniscus tear can heal without surgery.

 Whether or not a meniscus tear can be fixed, and whether or not a meniscus tear might heal depends on the type of tear and the cause of the tear.